-Crossing paths with a mother bear and cubs is every hiker’s worst nightmare.
+Coming across a mother bear and her cubs is every hiker's worst nightmare.

 Although Glassner lived to tell his tale, many are calling him out for his reckless actions, including the National Park.
 The following comment was posted to his YouTube channel: